Annath/esp-bamboo-monitor/esp8266_monitor/flashing.md

 # Prepping the ESP8266

 This code runs on NodeMCU.
-You need firmware built with floats enabled and the following modules compiled in:
+You need the following modules compiled in:

 - `ws2812`
 - `net`